 The library was closed to the public on opening day.
 High security levels meant that staff had to be issued with passes.
 Food and drink for the visting dignitaries was laid out in the Reference Department, displacing reference staff; all other staff were at their stations, ready to field questions from official guests.

 It fell to Mayor James Swanton to welcome The Right Honourable guest of honour.
-Councillors Leonard Broughton and the Rev Royce Williams moved votes of thanks and Councillor D H Elletson made a presentation to the Prime Minister.
-After his speech Harold Wilson toured the building accompanied by Blackburn MP Barbara Castle and unveiled the commemorative plaque, before taking refreshment in the Reference Library.
+Councillors Leonard Broughton and the Rev. Royce Williams moved votes of thanks and Lancashire County Councillor, Daniel Hope Elletson, made a presentation to the Prime Minister.
+After his speech, Harold Wilson toured the building accompanied by Blackburn MP, Barbara Castle, and unveiled the commemorative plaque, before taking refreshment in the Reference Library.

 Harold Wilson had another library to open in Bradford that day and after he left the official party dwindled and began to leave too.
 That gave the library staff the opportunity to sample the refreshments.
 It was a just reward for many who'd worked long hours and borne the brunt of a frantically busy opening.
 Some though took advantage, overindulging on expensive wine with unfortunate consequences.

 Blackburn adopted the Free Public Libraries Act of 1850 in 1853, being the seventh town in the country to do so.
 No attempt was made to carry out the Act's provisions until 1859 when a room was made available in the Town Hall to house the library, and local historian W. A. Abram was appointed secretary and librarian.
 In 1863-4 the library moved to Town Hall Street into rooms belonging to the Exchange Company.
 In 1866 Abram resigned to become editor of the 'Blackburn Times' and David Geddes was appointed to replace him.